Sponsor “Promote” Interests

 - Provide useful relationships, expertise, experience, and knowledge

 - Provide assets, construction, or development management services

 - Provide loan guaranties that may lead to cheaper debt, which other investors can also enjoy

 - Provide indemnities for performance and other bonds required by governmental agencies

 - Take responsibility for construction cost overruns

-Thereafter, the “waterfall” (a tiered payment structure) usually moves to a second level, where the excess distributable cash flow is distributed with a certain amount going to the capital investors and another amount going to the sponsor, with the sponsor getting a disproportionate amount (usually in the 20-30% range; again see here our recent market analysis).
+Thereafter, the “waterfall” (a tiered payment structure) usually moves to a second level, where the excess distributable cash flow is distributed with a certain amount going to the capital investors and another amount going to the sponsor, with the sponsor getting a disproportionate amount (usually in the 20-30% range).

 The precise manner in which the preferred and the promote may be calculated, however, can vary by transaction.
 A few key points to review when analyzing a deal’s structure can include:

 Is the preferred return based on a compounded rate?

 Sometimes it is, and sometimes it isn’t.
 If it is, the frequency of the compounding can affect return rates considerably; 12% compounded quarterly, for example, can yield an effective annual rate of about 12.68%.
 Generally, if no compounding is stated in the sponsor’s operating agreement, then there may (by law) be no compounding.